with Ali Watersong and Craig Whisker,

 Craig 021 213 9921 email@example.com

-The workshop begins with a meal at 6.00 p.m. on Thursday 17th November and concludes by 3.00 p.m. on Sunday 20th November.
+The workshop begins with a meal at 6.00 p.m. on Thursday 17th November and concludes at 3.00 p.m. on Sunday 20th November.
 You are welcome to arrive at the venue any time from 5 p.m. on Thursday.
-You are also invited to stay an extra night to enjoy the mountain environment on Monday November 21st – walking, relaxing, socializing.
-There will be an extra cost for accommodation and food for this.
+You are also invited to stay an extra night on Sunday November 20th to enjoy the mountain environment on Monday November 21st – walking, mountain-biking, relaxing and socializing.
+There will be an extra cost for accommodation (see online registration form for further details).

 The workshop is fully catered from dinner on Thursday evening through to lunchtime on Sunday.
 The serving of meals and cleaning up afterwards is undertaken communally.